Lucas-mother3/alexis-dm/README.md

 ## License

-This script is licensed under the GNU General Public License Version 3.0.
+This script is licensed under the GNU General Public License Version 3.0, since MIT License is technically not free.